awsdocs/amazon-connect-admin-guide/doc_source/chat.md

 ## Example chat scenario<a name="example-chat-scenario"></a>

 A customer and agent are chatting\.
 The customer stops responding to the agent\.
 The agent asks "Are you there?" and doesn't get a reply\.
 The agent leaves the chat\.
 Now the chat is no longer associated with an agent\.
-Your contact flow determines what happens next\.
+Your flow determines what happens next\.

 In this scenario, the customer eventually sends another message \("Hey, I'm back"\) and the chat resumes\.
-Depending on the logic that you define in the contact flow, the chat can be assigned to the original agent, or a different agent or queue\.
+Depending on the logic that you define in the flow, the chat can be assigned to the original agent, or a different agent or queue\.

 Here's how you build this scenario: